OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 System Storage
 ==============

 The system datastore holds files for running VMs.
-Each cluster can use a different system datastore, read more in :ref:`the system datastore guide <system_ds#the_system_datastore_for_multi-cluster_setups>`.
+Each cluster can use a different system datastore, read more in :ref:`the system datastore guide <system_ds>`.

 Managing Clusters in Sunstone
 =============================